-4.1 Fresh water, drinking water
+4.2 Fresh water, drinking water, cold

-The Dehler 35 has a polyurethane water tank, with a capacity of 130 l.
-It is installed under sofa portside saloon.
-The filler cap is on the portside on the coaming.
+The Dehler 34 has a polyurethane water tank, with a capacity of 160 l.
+It is installed under bed in forward cabin.
+The filler cap is on the starboard on the coaming.
 An electric pressure water pump with a secondary surge tank supplies the sink and the washbasin in the toilet area.
-A heat exchanger with a 22 l capacity is installed for the production of hot water.
-It is situated in the starboard rear storage space